-Students must minimally attend at least 75 per cent of the lectures.
+Students must attend at least 75 per cent of the lectures.

-A portfolio (mappe) consisting of 3 written and 2 oral assignments.
+A portfolio (mappe) consisting of 2 written and 2 oral assignments in addition to a reflection text (refleksjonsnotat), where the student reflects upon their own learning process.
 One written and one oral assignment will be group-based.
-Each assignment counts 20% towards the final portfolio grade.

 Laptop/tablet will be needed in class.